 *indicates required field

-**Please note, if you are enquiring about a FIRST CHARGE LOAN, mtf is an unregulated lender so it is a strict condition that you (the borrower) and/or any family member shall not live, or intend to live in the property.
+**If you are enquiring about a FIRST CHARGE LOAN, mtf is an unregulated lender so it is a strict condition that you (the borrower) and/or any family member does not live, or intend to live in the property.

 AUCTION FINANCE CASE STUDIES